Gorisek-Bros/hill-verification-process/hill-approval-process-en.md

 ## 5. Hill inspection

 1. Finished hills in status Created are inspected by Team members.
-2. It is highly recommended to hill authors to ask other non-Team players for feedback, playtests and reviews before applying for hill inspection.
+2. It is required to hill authors to ask other non-Team players for feedback, playtests and reviews before applying for hill inspection.
 3. Team member may refuse to conduct an inspection of hill.
 4. Team members must follow latest version of Hill Approval Criteria during hill inspection.
 5. Inspection must be conducted on the latest version of hill available on DSJ24.PL.